JuliaPy/SymPy.jl/docs/src/Tutorial/solvers.md

 ##### In `Julia`:

-We use `Julia`n syntax for matrices
+We use `Julia`n syntax for matrices:

 ```jldoctest solvers
 julia> A =  [1 1 1; 1  1  2];  b =  [1,3]
 2-element Array{Int64,1}: